Q 1. What are the Payments to be made in GST regime?

 Ans.
 Input Tax Credit as self-assessed in monthly returns will be reflected in the ITC Ledger.
-The credit in this ledger can be used to make payment of TAX ONLY and not other amounts such as interest, penalty, fees etc.
+The credit in this ledger can be used to make payment of TAX ONLY and no other amounts such as interest, penalty, fees etc.

 Q 14.
 What is the linkage between GSTN and the authorized Banks?

-the Bank.
-CPIN is automatically routed to the Bank via electronic string for verification and receiving payment and a challan identification number (CIN) is to automatically sent by the Bank to the Common Portal confirming payment receipt.
-No manual intervention will be involved in the process by any one including bank cashier or teller or the taxpayer.
+Ans.
+There will be real time two-way linkage between the GSTN and the Core Banking Solution (CBS) of the Bank.
+CPIN is automatically routed to the Bank via electronic string for verification and receiving payment and a challan identification number (CIN) is automatically sent by the Bank to the Common Portal confirming payment receipt.
+No manual intervention will be involved in the process by any one including bank cashier or teller or the tax payer.

 Q 15.
-Can a taxpayer generate challan in multiple sittings ?
+Can a tax payer generate challan in multiple sittings ?

 Ans.
 Yes, a taxpayer can partially fill in the challan form and temporarily “save” the challan for completion at a later stage.
 A saved challan can be “edited” before finalization.
 After the tax payer has finalized the challan, he will generate the challan, for use of payment of taxes.
 The remitter will have option of printing the challan for his record.

 Q 16.
 Can a challan generated online be modified?